Christmas Shopping – Know Your Rights

 - Are suitable for the intended purpose.

-If there is an issue with any of these elements, you are entitled to a refund in full.
+If there is an issue with any of the above, you are entitled to a refund in full.
 As your contract is with the retailer, and not the courier who delivers the item (if bought online), you should contact the retailer directly to ask for a refund.

-In addition to these standard protections, for purchases made ‘at a distance’ (i.e. online, mail order, over the phone) you have the right to cancel your order up to 14 days after you receive the goods (cooling off period) and receive a full refund, including standard postage costs (but not if you paid extra for express delivery).
+In addition to these standard protections, for purchases made ‘at a distance’ (i.e. online, mail order, over the phone) you have the right to cancel your order up to 14 days after you receive the goods (sometimes referred to as a ‘cooling off’ period) and receive a full refund, including standard postage costs (but not if you paid extra for express delivery).
 You then have a further 14 days from the date you notify the retailer of your cancellation to return the goods.
-When returning items, you should always obtain proof of postage as you may have to pay the cost of returning the items.
+When returning items, you should always obtain proof of postage.

 Please note however that this does not apply to downloads or to many personalised or perishable items.